-- Tertiary qualification in Information Technology or similar subject (Software Engineering etc) plus subsequent experience in software development; or an equivalent combination of relevant experience and/or education and training. - Experience in working in a large complex and dynamic service oriented research intensive environment. - Root cause problem analysis expertise and proven faultfinding experience in a heterogeneous environment. - Well-developed communication skills together with the demonstrated ability in liaising effectively with people at all levels. - Demonstrated ability to perform and work both as a part of a team and autonomously. - Proven ability to develop sustainable software applications using a variety of programming languages such as Perl, PHP, Python, JavaScript and Shell scripting. - Demonstrated experience in using version control systems, in particular git, and Continuous Integration testing. - Experience with, deploying and administering different operating systems (Windows, MacOS, Linux). - Experience with, web server (Apache, Tomcat) and database technologies (Oracle, Postgres, MySQL). - Experience with identity management (AD). - Experience with application support and system integration. - An attention to detail and an aptitude for self-learning.
+- Tertiary qualification in Information Technology or similar subject (Software Engineering etc) plus subsequent relevant experience; or an equivalent combination of relevant experience and/or education and training. - Experience in working in a large complex and dynamic service oriented research intensive environment. - A demonstrated commitment to service excellence with the ability to manage and prioritise workload or projects to meet deadlines. - Root cause problem analysis expertise and proven faultfinding experience in a heterogeneous environment. - Excellent communication skills together with the demonstrated ability in liaising effectively with people at all levels. - Demonstrated ability to perform and work both as a part of a team and autonomously. - Experience with virtualisation technologies (VMware, OpenStack/CloudStack). - Experience with scripting (Bash, Python, Windows PowerShell). - Well-developed knowledge, and demonstrated experience with, deploying and administering different operating systems (Windows, MacOS, Linux). - Experience with, TCP/IP networking (VLANs, ACLs, IEEE 802.1X, firewalls) and network security. - Experience with identity (AD) and configuration management (Puppet). - An attention to detail and an aptitude for self-learning.